THE FIRST VOICE MAGAZINE WRITING CONTEST!

 Write for The Voice and win money for your education.

 The Voice is launching its very first writing contest, with categories for both fiction, and non fiction.

 Non-Fiction: In 1500 words or less, tell us what you would do if you were the President of Athabasca University.
 Feel free to use research or statistics in your article [with proper citations], or write a creative opinion piece.
 Don’t just write a critique of AU – tell us what you would do to make a difference and to make distance education even better!

 Fiction: Free form – write a 1500 word or less fiction submission in any genre or any format.
 Short stories, poetry, a scene from a play, even a comic.
 Be creative!

 Please read the contest rules and regulations and submission guidelines very carefully to ensure you are not disqualified.
 Good luck!

 Rules and Regulations:

-Entrants must be students of Athabasca University.
+Entrants must be students of Athabasca University (* see below for the defintion of a student).
 Student status will be confirmed with the AU registrar.
 Please ensure that the registrar has your current address and contact information.

-All entries become the property of The Voice.
+All non-fiction entries become the property of The Voice.
 Winning entries will be published in an upcoming Voice issue.
-The Voice reserves the right to print non-winning entries at a rate of remuneration in accordance with current Voice freelance submission rates.
-The Voice may use information from non-fiction entries to create a composite article about what entrants would do as president of AU.
+The Voice reserves the right to print non-winning fiction entries at a rate of remuneration in accordance with current Voice freelance submission rates.
+The Voice may use information from non-fiction entries to create a composite article about what entrants would do as president of AU, or may use excerpts from these entries at any time.
 No remuneration will be provided for such use.